gschultz64/marc-photos/README.md

 images hosted on cloudinary (temporary)

-plan to integrate [Strapi](https://strapi.io/documentation/3.x.x/getting-started/quick-start.html) for CMS dashboard
+**Integrate [Strapi](https://strapi.io/documentation/3.x.x/getting-started/quick-start.html) for CMS dashboard**

-- Strapi is installed in the 'CMS' directory, see the Strapi quick start guide to get your local version working
+- Click the above link to follow the Strapi quick start guide.
+I created a strapi project called "cms" in the marc-photos project, and we'll both need to set up our local versions for development.

 [Sass](https://sass-lang.com)